LebeerLab/Citizen-science-map-of-the-vaginal-microbiome/README.md

 * [Lactobacillaceae only](https://github.com/SWittouck/datasets/raw/main/SSUrRNA_GTDB05-lactobacillaceae-all_DADA2.fna.gz)
 * [Lactobacillus only, with Lactobacillus replaced with subgenera](https://github.com/SWittouck/datasets/raw/main/SSUrRNA_GTDB05-lactobacillus-subgenera-all_DADA2.fna.gz)

+If you want to reclassify your own ASV data to the new Lactobacillus taxonomy and/or the Lactobacillus subgenera, you can find example code in `scripts-main/02-process-read-counts/02_reclassify_lactos.R`.

 These are the type species we chose to define the Lactobacillus subgenera:

 | subgenus                         | type species                |